 Well, for one thing, sediments are an integral part of the natural substrates in the habitats from which our fishes come.
 So, theyre integral to our line.
 In fact, I suppose you'd best classify NatureBase products as "sedimented substrates."

-Many of our favorite habitats are forest floors which undergo periodic flooding cycles in the Amazon, which results in the creation of aquatic habitats for a remarkable diversity of fish species.
+Many of our favorite habitats are forest floors and meadows which undergo periodic flooding cycles in the Amazon, which results in the creation of aquatic habitats for a remarkable diversity of fish species.

 The flooding often lasts for several weeks or even several months, and the plants and trees need special biochemical adaptations to be able to survive the lack of oxygen around their roots.
 During the inundation period, many of the forest trees drop their fruits into the water, where they are eaten by fish.
 As an interesting side note, ecologists have noted that some of these trees and plants are strongly dependent on the fishes to disperse their seeds through the forest, requiring that the seeds pass through the gut of a fish before it will germinate.

 Forest floor soils in tropical areas are known by soil geologists as "oxisols", and have varying amounts of clay, sediments, minerals like quartz and silica, and various types of organic matter.
 So it makes sense that when flooded, these "ingredients" will have significant impact on the aquatic environment.
 This "recipe" is not only compositionally different than typical "off-the-shelf" aquarium sands and substrates- it looks and functions differently, too.